Big1533/sdl_android_guides/docs/Mobile Navigation/Audio Streaming/index.md

 * **Number of Channels**: 1
 * **Bits Per Second (BPS)**: 16 bits per sample / 2 bytes per sample

+You can now also push `mp3` files using the `AudioStreamingManager`, which is accessed through the `SdlManager`.

 !!!
 Note
 For streaming consistent audio, such as music, use a normal A2DP stream and not this method.